kintohub/kintohub-docs/docs/kintoapps.md

     JSON.stringify({
       kinto_request_id: requestId,
       status: 'success',
-      test: { data: "this is a test string" }
+      test: { "data" : "this is a test string" }
     })
   )
 ```